nunopress/sf-micro-edition/README.md

 application get 50% run much fast_).

-The result is really nice, fast response, same folders, same code (_made only difference on Kernel_) and you ready to come back to standard edition easy, you need only to add into composer the other default packages and replace the MicroKernel and MicroCache with AppKernel and AppCache Standard Edition.
+The result is really nice, fast response, same folders, same code (_made only difference on Kernel_) and you ready to come back to standard edition easy, you need only to add into composer the other default packages and setup the configuration as well.

 What's inside?
 --------------

 The Symfony Micro Edition is configured with the following defaults:

-  * Stripped Symfony AppKernel/AppCache (_renamed MicroKernel/MicroCache_);
+  * Stripped Symfony AppKernel/AppCache;

   * An AppBundle you can use to start coding;

   * Twig as the only configured template engine;

-  * Setup "locale" parameters on installation.
+  * Setup "locale" parameters on installation;

-  * Http Cache/Class Cache enabled in production with base configuration.
+  * Http Cache/Class Cache enabled in production with base configuration;

+  * Symfony Reverse Proxy enabled in production;

 It comes pre-configured with the following bundles: